ToyibOtus/sql-data-warehouse-project/README.md

 #### Objective

-Create a mordern **data warehouse house using SQL server** to consolidate sales data, enabling analytical reporting and informed decision-making.
+Create a mordern **data warehouse using SQL server** to consolidate sales data, enabling analytical reporting and informed decision-making.

 ##### Specifications